College Allocated Fellowship Petition Request

 - Reflect the OSU Discovery Themes

-- Request for Proposals (RFP) guidelines, or something that provides information about the opportunity, rules or requirements for the grant, etc. The tuition and fees policy must be included in the document.
+- Request for Proposals (RFP): Provide documentation from the funding agency that provides information about the eligibility, guidelines, or requirements for the grant, etc. The tuition and fees policy must be included in the document.

 - Graduate student awards from prestigious programs (such as Fulbright, etc.) that do not provide funds for tuition and fees, provide only partial funding, or require an institutional match, are eligible for this program.

 - Funds must be from an external (non-OSU) agency; however, endowed OSU fellowships or scholarships that are funded through external donations may be considered.